 Florida, like most no-fault states, does not hold an individual liable for another’s personal injuries unless those injuries meet a certain medical threshold.
-If the injury does not meet this threshold, then the injured party may not recover for the injuries themselves, or the pain, suffering, mental anguish, or any inconvenience that might have arisen from said injuries.
+If the injury does not meet this threshold, then the injured party may not recover from the injuries themselves, or the pain, suffering, mental anguish, or any inconvenience that might have arisen from said injuries.
 In Florida, every individual who insures a car is required to carry, at minimum, $10,000 in personal injury protection coverage (“PIP”) to pay for their own medical expenses that arise from a car accident, regardless of whether or not that individual is at fault.
-PIP not only covers medical expenses, but it also covers reimbursements for lost wages, travel expenses, childcare for doctor’s appointments, and other types of out-of-pocket expenses that are associated with an individual’s accident.
+PIP not only covers medical expenses, but also covers reimbursements for lost wages, travel expenses, childcare for doctor’s appointments, and other types of out-of-pocket expenses that are associated with an individual’s accident.

 Although PIP serves as an instrumental tool to reduce the burden on parties involved in car accidents and reduce the amount of litigation by guaranteeing individuals some form of compensation regardless of who is at fault.
 There is a major pitfall in the no-fault system because it often limits the amount of coverage available to an individual.
 For such reasons, if an individual wishes to recover damages beyond their economic damages, their injury must be serious enough to warrant a recovery; practitioners usually refer to this as a “permanency threshold”.